ex-anonymous/hcr/README.md

 # Hill Climb Racing hacks
 # IMPORTANT NOTE
-⚠️⚠️ The creater of these files is NOT liable for any damanges caused to any persons devices if installed incorrectly.
+⚠️⚠️ The creater of these files is NOT liable for any damages caused to any persons devices if installed incorrectly.
 Make sure to back up your original `settings.dat` file if you do not know what you are doing.
 By installing these files, you are doing so at your own risk.
 You have been warned. ⚠️⚠️

 # Getting started
 To get started, read the [installation guide](https://github.com/ex-anonymous/hcr/wiki/Installing-Hacks).